Coming February 2024

 Follow him on Twitter @CulturesofWar

 Marc Dolan is a Professor of English, Film Studies, and American Studies at the John Jay College of Criminal Justice and the CUNY Graduate Center at the City University of New York.
 In addition to several academic articles, he is the author of two books: Bruce Springsteen and the Promise of Rock ‘n’ Roll and Modern Lives: A Cultural Re-Reading of “The Lost Generation”.
-To this volume, Dolan contributes Chapter 3, titled “The Novel versus the Moving Image”, and its exemplum on Clockers, the novel by Richard Price, and film by Spike Lee.
+To this volume, Dolan contributes Chapter 4, “The Novel versus the Moving Image,” and its exemplum on Clockers, both the novel by Richard Price and the film by Spike Lee.

 Follow him on Twitter: @fozzielogic

-Contemporary Native Fiction: Toward a Narrative Poetics of Survivance, and Failed Frontiersmen: White Men and Myth in the Post-Sixties American Historical Romance.
-He is also co-editor of the publications Narrative, Race, and Ethnicity in the United States, and Post-Soul Satire: Black Identity after Civil Rights.
-Donahue is an avid fan of Ezra Pound.
-To this volume, Donahue contributes Chapter 16, titled “Historical Fiction”, and its exemplum on Joyce Carol Oates’ Blonde.
+James J. Donahue is Professor and Assistant Chair of English and Communication at SUNY Potsdam.
+He works primarily in 20th and 21st century fiction, and regularly teaches courses on Indigenous fiction, graphic narratives, historical fiction, and young adult fiction.
+In addition to numerous academic articles, he is the author of three books: Indigenous Comics and Graphic Novels: Studies in Genre, Contemporary Native Fiction: Toward a Narrative Poetics of Survivance, and Failed Frontiersmen: White Men and Myth in the Post-Sixties American Historical Romance.
+He is also co-editor of the publications Greater Atlanta: African American Satire since Obama, Narrative, Race, and Ethnicity in the United States, and Post-Soul Satire: Black Identity after Civil Rights.
+To this volume, Donahue contributes Chapter 17, “Historical Fiction,” and its exemplum on Joyce Carol Oates’ Blonde.

 Follow her on Twitter @SiobhanMFallon and Instagram @siobhanfallonwriter